HL7/davinci-vbpr/input/pagecontent/guidance.md

 #### Value-Based Performance (VBP) Measure

 The [VBP Measure] is used to represent value-based contract information that are needed for value-based performance reporting.
-The [VBP Measure] profile is derived from the [CQFM Composite Measure] profile.
-This is to reuse the composite measure structure to represent the list of quality measures that are specified in a value-based contract.

 This profile added a few extensions to represent the following:
 -	lineOfBusiness: line of business whether it is Medicare, Medicaid, or commercial.